 for each $\psi \in \mathcal{L}$.
 Here $(\psi_\alpha)$ is the image of $\psi$ under the map $X^*(T_\infty) \to \prod_{\alpha \in \A} X^*(T_{\alpha,\infty})$ and $||\psi_\alpha||$ is defined as in (\ref{def:character_norm}).
-The result therefore follows from Lemma \ref{lem:achimedean_sum}. \end{proof}
+The result therefore follows from Lemma \ref{lem:archimedean_sum}. \end{proof}

-\begin{remark} One may wonder whether $Z(s)$ admits a \emph{holomorphic} extension to the line $\re s= 1$, away from $s=1$ (i.e.~if it is differentiable in a neighbourhood of each such point).
-To obtain such a result one would require uniform zero-free regions for Hecke $L$-functions over a fixed number field, in order to obtain uniform holomorphic continuations of the partial Euler products.
-Assuming the generalised Riemann hypothesis, one can show that $Z(s)$ admits a holomorphic continuation to a half-plane $\re s > 1-\delta$, away from the branch cut at $s=1$.
-Unfortunately, the current known zero-free regions for Hecke $L$-functions (see \cite[Thm.~5.10]{IK04}) approach the line $\re s =1$ as one varies the infinity type of the character.
+\begin{remark} We are unable to prove that $Z(s)$ admits a \emph{holomorphic} extension to the line $\re s= 1$, away from $s=1$.
+To get such a result one requires uniform zero-free regions for Hecke $L$-functions, in order to obtain uniform holomorphic continuations of the partial Euler products.
+The generalised Riemann hypothesis would show that $Z(s)$ admits a holomorphic continuation to a half-plane $\re s > 1-\delta$, away from the branch cut at $s=1$.
+Unfortunately, current zero-free regions for Hecke $L$-functions (see \cite[Thm.~5.10]{IK04}) approach the line $\re s =1$ as one varies the infinity type of the character.
 Hence it does not seem possible with current technology to obtain any kind of continuation of $Z(s)$ in the half-plane $\re s <1$. \end{remark} In order to apply Theorem \ref{thm:Delange} to deduce Theorem \ref{thm:Brauer}, we need to know that

 It should be emphasised that (\ref{eqn:non-zero}) does not follow from what we have shown so far; since more than one character may give rise to the singularity of highest order, it is theoretically possible that cancellation may occur.
 We postpone the proof of (\ref{eqn:non-zero}) for now.
 As $T$ is anisotropic, by (\ref{seq:toric_Pic}) we have $\#\A = \rho(X)$.
 Lemma \ref{lem:toric_purity} also implies that